StefanJMU/MonotoneNeuralNetwork/README.md

-Considering a single layer network $f$ with input in $x \in \mathbb{R}^n$ with $\mathbb{m}^0 \in \\{-1, 1\\}^n$, indicating that the network outputs are required to be non-increasing (-1) or non-decreasing (1) for the respective element of $x$, the output of the layer is given defined as
+Considering a single layer network $f$ with input in $x \in \mathbb{R}^n$ with $\mathbb{m}^0 \in \\{-1, 1\\}^n$, indicating that the network outputs are required to be non-increasing (-1) or non-decreasing (1) for the respective element of $x$, the output of the layer is defined as

 $f(x) = \sigma({\mathbb{m}^0}^TW^2x + b)$